Tiffany Trump Posts Photo With Her Law School ‘Study Partner’ On Instagram

 — The_News_DIVA???? (@The_News_DIVA) May 11, 2019

 Unlike her other adult siblings, Tiffany Trump didn’t go from undergrad to work for her father, and decided instead to pursue a career in law.
-Trump graduated from the University of Pennsylvania and was accepted into Georgetown Law, just a few miles from the White House where her father, stepmother, Melania, and half brother Barron Trump live during the week.
+Trump graduated from the University of Pennsylvania and was accepted into Georgetown Law, just a few miles from the White House where her father, stepmother, Melania, and half-brother, Barron, live during the week.

 But while her half-siblings all received an allowance growing up, Tiffany Trump has always been more independent, spending much of her time with her mother rather than her father, Donald Trump, says The Inquisitr.